vpayno/exercism-workspace/go/expenses/expenses-doc.md

 func Filter(in []Record, predicate func(Record) bool) []Record
 ```

-Filter returns the records for which the predicate function returns true\.
+Filter returns the records for which the predicate function returns true.

 <details><summary>Example</summary>
 <p>